 With film everywhere today, we almost assume everyone has one.
 But this is hardly the case.
-Cost is the barrier to creating a good film, particularly for nonprofits.
-Most organizations lack a line item in their budgets for a film.
+Cost is a significant barrier to creating a film, particularly for nonprofits.
+And, most organizations lack a line item in their budgets for one.
 Yet, the power of film for communicating a story is undeniable.

 But why are films so uniquely influential for nonprofits?
-The answer lies in their ability to compress complex social issues into compelling human narratives.
+The answer lies in their ability to compress complex social issues into compelling stories about our shared humanity.

 First, films provide immediate proof of impact.
 Rather than telling donors about changed lives, nonprofits can show transformation in action.
 A homeless shelter's before-and-after story hits differently when viewers can see and hear from the people who've rebuilt their lives.
 This visual evidence creates an emotional connection that statistics alone never could.

 Films also democratize access to a nonprofit's work.
-Not everyone can visit a wildlife conservation project in remote areas or witness an education program's daily impact in underserved communities.
-Video brings these experiences directly to supporters, volunteers, and potential donors, making distant causes feel immediate and personal.
+Not everyone can visit a wildlife conservation project in remote areas or a thriving regenerative community farm miles from their home.
+Video brings these experiences directly to people who want to make an impact in their communities, supporters, volunteers, and potential donors, making distant causes feel immediate and personal.

 The versatility of film content gives it extraordinary reach.
 A single piece of footage can be repurposed across platforms: a full documentary for special events, clips for social media, snippets for grant applications, or highlights for annual reports.
 This multimedia approach meets audiences where they are, whether that's TikTok or the boardroom.